$L^2$ estimates and vanishing theorems for holomorphic vector bundles equipped with singular Hermitian metrics: Introduction

 \end{example}

 It is known that the above vector bundle $Q$ has a Griffiths semipositive smooth Hermitian metric, but does not have any strictly Griffiths positive ones (cf. \cite[Chapter VII, Example 8.4]{DemCom}).
-Example \ref{exampleshm} asserts that there cannot exist any Griffiths positive Hermitian metrics even if they are (almost) continuous singular Hermitian metrics.
-The criteirion which determines whether a Griffiths positive singular Hermitian metric of a vector bundle exist is one of important applications of Corollary \ref{maincor2}.
+Roughly speaking, Example \ref{exampleshm} asserts that there cannot exist any strictly Griffiths positive Hermitian metrics even if they are (mildly) singular.
+The criterion which determines whether a Griffiths positive singular Hermitian metric of a vector bundle exist is one of important applications of Corollary \ref{maincor2}.

-The organaization of this paper is as follows.
+The organization of this paper is as follows.
 In Section \ref{prelim}, we explain basic definitions and properties of singular Hermitian metrics on vector bundles.
-In Section \ref{sHmsection}, we prepare some lemmas and properties about Grifiths positive or negative singular Hermitian metrics on vector bundles.
+In Section \ref{sHmsection}, we prepare some lemmas and properties about Griffiths positive or negative singular Hermitian metrics on vector bundles.
 In Section \ref{proofthm1} and \ref{proofthm2}, we prove the main theorems and corollaries.

 3mm {\bf Acknowledgment. } The author would like to thank his supervisor Prof. Shigeharu Takayama for inspiring and helpful comments.
+He is also grateful to anonymous referees for their suggestions to improve the manuscript.